tfabris/BlueGigaEmpeg/README.txt

 Sending a bug report:

-- Use the Arduino Serial Monitor program as described above.
+- Use the Arduino Serial Monitor or other serial terminal as described above.

-- Reproduce the issue so that the communication shows up on the serial monitor while the issue is occurring.
+- Reproduce the issue so that the communication shows up on the serial output while the issue is occurring.

 - After the issue is reproduced, pause the empeg player so that additional